nclab-kaist/ShanFrame/README.md

 # ShanFrame

-ShanFrame is an **TinyAI model compiler** for **MCU devices**.
+ShanFrame is a **TinyAI model compiler** for **MCU devices**.
 It takes a tflite model, target MCU architecture, target SRAM and Flash size as inputs, and generates optimized C code, so that it the latency will be minimized while satisfying the limit.

 ## Overview
 <p align="center">